 Modern capitalism is a global system that can take many forms: fascism, military dictatorship, electoral democracy, welfare state, etc. Regardless of the form it takes, capitalism is defined by the existence of private property, where social resources are owned or controlled by an elite.

 The opposite of private property is socialism, or common control of society.
 There are no genuinely socialist societies in the world today.
-Not any.
+Not even one.

 Genuine socialism would abolish private property.
-People would continue to own personal-use items; however, no one would be allowed to own the means of survival, and thereby gain power over others.
+People would continue to enjoy personal-use items; however, no one would be allowed to own the means of survival, and thereby gain power over others.

 Abolishing private property would end the class division of humanity and all of its miseries.
-The world would, once again, become our common responsibility, shared by all.
+The world, once again, would become our common responsibility, to be shared by all.